daun/laravel-uptime-ping/README.md

 composer require daun/laravel-uptime-ping
 ```

+## How it works

+An **uptime ping sent from within the job queue** is the most reliable method for detecting a broken
+job queue.
+While your site may be running, a misconfigured cron job might prevent your backups and
+notifications from being processed.
+A standard health check wouldn't necessarily identify this issue.

+The package will send a GET request to your configured endpoint every minute.
+This way, you'll know
+immediately if the site goes down or the job queue stops processing items.

 ## Basic setup

-Define the URL to ping in your `.env` file, and the package will now send a GET request to that
+Define the URL to ping in your `.env` file.
-URL every minute.
 For more customization, see below.

 ```bash
 UPTIME_PING_URL="https://uptime.kuma.instance/api/push/xxxxxxxxxx?status=up&msg=OK&ping="